-Fitting to the CH stretching region, Figure S3 showed SW480, HL60, and HCT116 to have higher contributions above 2,930 cm-1.
-HCT116 cells had a very low contribution in the 2,848 cm-1 CH2 symmetric band compared with the other cells, showing higher fatty acids levels for HCT116 cells than for SW620 cells.^[39,61] Although for the adenocarcinoma cell lines, the contributions above 2,900 cm-1 appear to be dependent on the cancer stage (SW480 > HT29 > SW620), a promising biomarker that would need to be confirmed in further experiments.
+Fitting to the CH stretching region, Fig. S3 (Supporting Information), showed SW480, HL60 and HCT116 to have higher contributions above 2930 cm-1.
+HCT116 cells had a very low contribution in the 2848 cm-1 CH2 symmetric band compared to the other cells, showing higher fatty acids levels for HCT116 cells than for SW620 cells^[39,61].
+Whilst for the adenocarcinoma cell lines, the contributions above 2900 cm-1 appear to on be dependent the cancer stage (SW480>HT29>SW620), a promising biomarker that would need to be confirmed in further experiments.

-In summary, the results suggest that HL60 cells show low DNA, lactate, \beta-sheet content, and high bonded phosphates, lipids, disordered, and $\alpha + \beta$ secondary protein structure, clearly separating it from the colorectal cell lines.
-HCT116 cells showed lower cytochrome C peaks, β -sheet content, free phosphates, and CH2 symmetric stretching band, and higher lactate, disordered and $\alpha + \beta$ contributions, all possible signatures of colorectal carcinoma compared with adenocarcinoma.
-For the colorectal adenocarcinoma cell lines, the lactate contribution measured using the 1,725 cm^{-1} peak seems to be proportional to the cancer stage, whereas the CH stretching contributions above 2.900 cm-1 were inversely proportional to the cancer stage.
-This would indicate that more malignant cells would tend to increase their lactate/ protein ratio-due to the Warburg effect-while decreasing their lipid/protein contents.
-Additionally, SW620 cells showed lower phenylalanine peak and lower α + β : β -sheet ratio and SW480 showed lower bonded phosphates.
+In summary, the results suggest that HL60 cells show low DNA, lactate, β -sheet content and high bonded phosphates, lipids, disordered and $\alpha+\beta$ secondary protein structure, clearly separating it from the colorectal cell lines.
+HCT116 cells showed lower cytochrome C peaks, β-sheet content, free phosphates and CH2 symmetric stretching band, and higher lactate, disordered and $\alpha+\beta$ contributions, all possible signatures of colorectal carcinoma compared to adenocarcinoma.
+For the colorectal adenocarcinoma cell lines. the lactate contribution measured using the 1725 cm-1 peak seems to be proportional to the cancer stage, whereas the CH stretching contributions above 2900 cm-1 were inversely proportional to the cancer stage.
+This would indicate that more malignant cells would tend to increase their lactate/protein ratio - due to the Warburg effect - while decreasing their lipid/protein contents. cells Additionally, SW620 showed lower phenylalanine peak and lower $\alpha+\beta/\beta$ -sheet ratio and SW480 showed lower bonded phosphates.